basedwon/newk/README.md

 `NknConnect` is a utility class provided to handle connections through nkn-multi-client.
 You generally won't interact with this class directly unless you need to work with nkn-multi-client features directly.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](#).

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.